 “Fall forward.
 Here’s what I mean: Reggie Jackson struck out 2600 times in his career – the most in the history of baseball.
 But you don’t hear about the strikeouts.
 People remember the home runs.
 Fall forward.
 Thomas Edison conducted 1,000 failed experiments.
 Did you know that?
 I didn’t know that.
 Because the 1,001st was the lightbulb.
 Fall forward.
 Every failed experiment is one step closer to success”.

 I love the idea of falling forward, rather than back.
 And, believe it or not, you have that choice every time you experience a relapse.

 Next time you’ve eaten something you didn’t want to or you catch a glimpse of your reflection in a shop window and the Criticising Git Wizard or whatever you’ve called it starts trying to shame you –

 Stop, take a breath and think:

 Am I going to fall forward or fall back?

-To fall forward, replace the usual negative message with something you would say to a dear friend who was in need of comfort, reassurance and encouragement.
+To fall forward, replace the usual negative message with something you’d say to a dear friend who was in need of reassurance and encouragement.
 You’d do that for someone else, now it’s time to do it for yourself.
 Not just once but every time that negative voice has a go at you.
 It’s hard at first but it becomes easier over time.

-The problem isn’t that you lack determination, resilience and resourcefulness.
-The problem is that you don’t yet know you possess those qualities.
+The problem isn’t that you lack determination and resilience.
+The problem is you don’t yet know you possess those qualities.
 Setbacks give you the chance to find out.
 Not just with eating but with everything in life.

 So when you’re faced with a challenge, remember these two things: